Marketing 101: Where Do You Begin?

 Everyone knows that it takes money to make money.
 If you don’t invest in your business, how will anyone be interested in what you have to offer?
 In a day and age where there are just as many ways to market one’s business as there are types of people, it can be difficult to know exactly what to do with the data that’s collected.
 It’s clear that despite all the facts and schematics you might easily find through websites and Facebook pages, most people have no idea how to use this data to their advantage.
 It may be important to note exactly how many clicks our web ads managed to accrue every week― but why?
 Why exactly is this data relevant?
 If you don’t know the answer to this question, then this is the article for you!

-So… where exactly do you begin?
+So… where exactly do we begin?

 Establish Your Endgame